 Today, companies can no longer think of employee wellness programs as something 'nice to have.'

 That’s because more employees are reaping fewer benefits from what is supposed to be a happy, healthy work environment.

 We can think of workplace wellness as being inextricably linked to employee performance and thus, company culture.
 Without an organizational culture that takes into account the overall well-being of one’s employees, companies are more likely to experience rises in employee burnout and stress-related issues.
-In the US alone, 65% of employees cite work as a significant source of stress!
+In the US alone, 83% of workers claim they suffer from work-related stress.

 But no two employee wellness programs are created equal, so how do organizations create an effective strategy that actually yields results?

 Wellness programs are now the norm, not the exception.